rzc0d3r/ESET-KeyGen/wiki/AccountGenerator.md

 python main.py --account
 ```

-2. Wait until appears 'Press Enter...' and you will see the account data.
+2. Wait until appears 'Press Enter...' and you will see the account data

 > This information will also be written to a file named "Today date - ESET ACCOUNTS.txt"